davidsidlinger/davidsidlinger.github.com/resume.md

   worried about future needs and tried to pay for future maintenance up-front.
   The development department — business development, not programming — lives in this application and uses it for all their daily tasks.
-The system allows department management to get an accurate picture of the progress on all their active projects.
+The system allowed department management to get an accurate picture of the progress on all their active projects.

-All of those accomplishments are notable, but I am most proud of the improvements we have made to our team, our process, and our interactions with the business.
+I am most proud of the improvements we made to our team, our process, and our interactions with the business.
 When I started at HCA, development was flailing.
-Now, our team is used as an example throughout HCA IT of doing things right.
-We have assembled a team that is stunning in both its technical proficiency and its understanding of the business problems it is solving.
-We have moved from big design up-front to an iterative process that delivers products incrementally and quickly.
-We have adopted and seen the benefit of unit testing, continuous integration, and static analysis.
-We have found and implemented a technology stack that allows us to be extremely effective at creating real business value.
-I am rightly proud of myself and my team.
-We are ruthlessly determined to removing the roadblocks that prevent us from contributing to the success of HCA.
+When I left, our team was used as an example throughout HCA IT of doing things right.
+We assembled a team that was impressive in both its technical proficiency and its understanding of the business.
+We moved from big design up-front to an iterative process that delivered products incrementally and quickly.
+We adopted and saw the benefit of unit testing, continuous integration, and static analysis.
+We found and implemented a technology stack that allowed us to be extremely effective at creating real business value.

 ## Tools & Technology